wavemaker/docs/learn/on-premise/upgrade/docker-upgrade.md

 ### Studio Workspace/AppDeploy Instances Sync and Patch using Launchpad

-- You can also aplply the Sync or Patch using the Launchpad.
+- You can also apply the Sync or Patch using the Launchpad.
 To Apply, go to the Launchpad and Navigate to the Developer Workspace or App Deployements.
 - On the Capacity, you can see the Workspace/AppDeploy Instance details.
 On the Icons Shown, you can find the patch and the sync option.

   [![Sync_and_patch](/learn/assets/wme-setup/upgrade-wme-setup/Sync-and-Patch.png)](/learn/assets/wme-setup/upgrade-wme-setup/Sync-and-Patch.png)